adrienPoulenard/MDGCNN/README.md

 # MDGCNN
-Multi Directional Geodesic Convolutional Neural Networks
+Multi Directional Geodesic Convolutional Neural Networks (MDGCNN)

 ### Introduction

 This code implements the Multi Directional Geodesic Convolutional Neural Networks (MDGCNN) described in our "Multi-directional Geodesic Neural Networks via Equivariant Convolution" article.
+MDGCNN is a general framework for learning signals on traingle meshes.
+MDGCNN tackles the problem of rotational ambiguity in the definition of intrinsic convolution through local geodesic polar coordinates.
+It is based on the notion of directional convolution layers transforming directional signals on the mesh that depends on both the vertex and a tangent direction at the vertex into a new directional signal by convolving it by a learnable kernel.
-(or MDGCNN) uses layers of directional convolution followed by an angular max pooling operator to transform input signals on meshes into point-wise or global predictions in segmentation or classification tasks.
+MDGCNN uses stacks of directional convolution layers and converts the final result into point-wise or global prediction that can be used for segmentation or classification tasks.
-Directional convolution is based on local windows at each vertex.
-To the windows consist of weighted contributors together with parallel transport of angle from their origin vertex.

 ### Instalation
 The code is divided in two parts: A C++ part for data preprocessing and formatting the data